Get Your Mental Health Support Letter Online

 1

-Complete the consultation form Describe your mental health condition, how it affects your day-to-day functioning, and the specific purpose of the letter — whether for work, housing, university, or benefits.
+Complete the consultation form Describe your mental health condition, how it affects your daily functioning, and the specific purpose of the letter, whether for work, housing, university, or benefits.
 The more context you provide, the more precisely the letter can be worded.

 2

 Upload supporting evidence NHS app records, GP correspondence, therapy or counselling letters, psychiatric reports, or prescription records.
-Submit what you have — no evidence is mandatory, but it strengthens the clinical basis for the letter.
+No evidence is mandatory, but it strengthens the clinical basis for the letter.

 3